Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 Ingesting third-party data related to company financial information or legal cases into risk analytics platforms can bring warning signs of financial instability into focus.
 It can be as obvious as a bankruptcy filing, but other types of litigation targeting a supplier could post a risk too.

-Technology thought leader Bernard Marr writes, “External data sources can help you understand what your competition is doing, as well as how trends such as consumer behaviour patterns, market dynamics or even the weather can impact your performance.”
+Technology thought leader Bernard Marr writes, “External data sources can help you understand what your competition is doing, as well as how trends such as consumer behavior patterns, market dynamics or even the weather can impact your performance.”
 In the case of manufacturers and complex supply chains, third-party data can also enhance risk analytics so you can respond to threats faster.
 Do you have what you need?

 Explore the data available from Nexis® Data as a Service.